The 10 Healthiest Teas To Drink You Should Stock Up On ASAP

 1. Green tea

 Green tea — specifically unsweetened green tea — is a true tea (vs. a tisane, or herbal tea).
 Research indicates that the catechin epigallocatechin-3-gallate (EGCG) is what gives green tea many of its health benefits, which include promoting brain health, raising energy, decreasing the risk of heart disease, and decreasing inflammation.

 2. Black tea

 Deriving from the Camellia sinensis plant, black tea is another true tea.
 It is the most oxidized of any true tea, possesses the strongest natural flavor, and is one of the most commonly drunk beverages worldwide.
-Health benefits include decreased inflammation, increased metabolism, lowered blood sugar levels, and improved gut health.
+Health benefits include decreased inflammation, increased metabolism, lowering blood sugar levels, and improved gut health.

 3. White tea

 White tea often uses the youngest buds of the Camellia sinensis plant and possesses health benefits similar to other true teas.
 It may also help with acne and promote overall skin, hair, and dental health.

 4. Ginger tea